LoneWolf36/hall-booking-app/README.md

-# Parbhani Hall Booking System
+# Hall Booking System - White Label Platform

-**Enterprise-grade hall booking system with zero double-bookings guaranteed and revolutionary flexible payment system**
+**Enterprise-grade white-label booking system for individual venues with zero double-bookings and flexible payment options**

-Built for Parbhani hall MVP, designed to scale to 100+ venues as SaaS with payment flexibility for all venue types.
+Designed as a **white-label solution** where each venue gets their own branded booking interface.
+Built for Parbhani hall MVP, architected to scale as SaaS serving 100+ independent venue instances.

+## 🎯 Core Concept

+### White-Label Architecture
+- **One Venue Per Instance**: Each deployment serves a single venue
+- **Custom Branding**: Venue name, colors, and contact info
+- **Multi-Day Booking**: Customers select one or multiple full days
+- **Simple Flow**: Calendar → Event Details → Login → Payment → Confirmation

+### NOT a Marketplace
+This is explicitly **NOT** a marketplace platform.
+Each venue operates independently with their own:
+- Branded interface
+- Booking calendar
+- Payment settings
+- Customer base

 ## 🏗️ System Architecture